 Dedicated Readers to Help With the Book Carts

 We need volunteers to put out the book carts on Sundays.
 Can you commit to pulling out the books at 10:15 am (directly after the first service) or come early to the 11 am service to do it before claiming your seat.
-Judy at email@example.com to sign up.
+Heather at firstname.lastname@example.org to sign up.

 Calling all Sextons!